Calculating workload

-In simple terms, we generate workload by watching activity taken against an incident, inferring activity as a signal that someone is actively working on it.
+We generate workload by watching activity taken in an incident โ inferring activity as a signal that someone was actively working on that incident.

 The rules are: